Lizzybethy/Lizzybethy/README.md

 - 👋 Hi, I’m @Lizzybethy
-- 👀 I’m interested in learning
+- 👀 I’m interested in learning and doing the hard things
 - 🌱 I’m currently learning software engineering
 - 💞️ I’m looking to collaborate
-- 📫 How to reach me
+- 📫 How to reach me elizabethezeh9@gmail.com

 <!---
 Lizzybethy/Lizzybethy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.